 CAP will utilize the popular “Getting Ahead: A Collaborative Approach to Resolving Poverty” deeply rooted in Ruby Payne’s “Bridges out of Poverty” program.
 This curriculum has been successfully used across the nation and in Central New York.
 We will also supplement the curriculum with the Department of Labor’s handbook, “Skills to Pay the Bills”.

-CAP will begin their recruiting process in February 2019.
-If you know of anyone who is motivated and interested in obtaining and sustaining long-term employment and will be able to attend 1 class per week in Canastota from April 17 to June 20, 2019 (Wednesdays), please contact Diane Ryan via e-mail at firstname.lastname@example.org.
+CAP has begun their recruitment process.
+If you know of anyone who is motivated and interested in obtaining and sustaining long-term employment and will be able to attend 1 class per week in Canastota on Wednesdays, please contact Diane Ryan via e-mail at firstname.lastname@example.org.
 If you have any questions regarding this new program, please call 315-697-3588 Ext.
 10 or e-mail email@example.com.